 Download worksheets, watch fun videos, test yourself on the journey of water and discover how much water you use!Learn about water

-We run a varied educational programme, aimed at primary and secondary school children.
+We run a varied educational programme, aimed at primary school children.
 Our focus is on delivering fun, interactive lessons which tie into the national curriculum and are memorable for pupils and teachers.

 We have also developed a fun online educational resource.
 By reaching pupils at a young age, we hope they will retain a lifelong appreciation that water is a precious resource which should be conserved, not wasted.
-In 2016/17, more than 8,000 children aged 5 to 11 benefitted from our educational workshops and resources.
+Each year, more than 11,000 children aged 4 to 11 benefit from our educational workshops and resources.

 In addition, the LOVEmyBEACH campaign for better bathing water quality, which we’ve been actively supporting since its inception in 2012, has developed a learning pack for Key Stage 1 and 2 children, focused on protecting and enhancing our beaches and bathing waters.

 We are an active participant in the STEM (Science, Technology, Engineering and Maths) programme, which encourages students to consider future careers in these underrepresented areas.
 Our employees support the initiative by participating in Engineering Your Future and The Big Bang North West events, and by visiting career fairs and secondary schools to promote technical roles in the water industry.